yuandra/resbaz-cookbook/README.md

   * If you need a copy of the ResBaz logo for advertising purposes, you can find it (in many different file formats) at [this folder](https://github.com/resbaz/resbaz2017/tree/gh-pages/img/resbaz_logos) of the GitHub repository

+(In the coming months we'll be providing additional information on topics like how to handle registrations.)